UniversalDependencies/docs/_id/index.md

     * `ADP` + `VERB` as adverb, such as _secara terpisah_ "separately", that consists of _secara_ "with" (`ADP`) + _terpisah_ "separated" (`VERB`).
   * [cc:preconj](), such as in _baik Mongolia maupun Tingkok_ "both Mongolia and China", _baik_ "both" is considered as preconjunct.
   * [compound:a]() for adjective compounds, such as: _luar biasa_ "excellent", _besar hati_ "heartened"
-  * [compound:n]() for noun compounds that does not consist of NOUN + NOUN words.
-  * [compound:v]() for verb compounds, such as: _bertanggung jawab_ "be responsible", _mengambil alih_ "to take over"
   * [csubj:pass]() for clausal subjects of passive verbs.
   * [flat:foreign]() to label sequences of foreign words.
+  * [flat:name]() to label sequences of names of PROPN-PROPN pairs.
-  * [nmod:npmod]() for locative nouns.
+  * [nmod:lmod]() for locative nouns.
 In Indonesian, _dalam_ "in/inside", _luar_ "out/outside" are considered as locative nouns.
 For noun phrases like _dalam ruangan_ "in a/the room", locative noun is annotated as the dependent of the noun phrase that it modify.
 This deprel has a _head-final_ direction, different with `nmod` that has a _head-initial_ direction.
   * [nmod:poss]() for possessive relationship between `NOUN/PROPN` and another `NOUN/PROPN`.
 For example, in _istri Trump_ "Trump's wife", token Trump will be given deprel `nmod:poss`.
   * [nmod:tmod]() for the head of time-related noun phrases that becomes dependent of a noun phrase.
 For example, in _pengeluaran **tahun ini**_ "**this year** spending", _tahun ini_ "this year" modifies _pengeluaran_ "spending", and the head of this phrase, _tahun_ "year" will be annotated as the dependent of _pengeluaran_ "spending" with the deprel `nmod:tmod`.
   * [nsubj:pass]() for nominal subjects of passive verbs